-The Pelvic Care and Incontinence Center brings together the collaborative expertise of specialists from the Departments of Obstetrics and Gynecology, Urology, General Surgery and the Division of Gastroenterology to address issues involving the pelvic floor.
+The Pelvic Care and Incontinence Center brings together the collaborative expertise of specialists in obstetrics and gynecology, urogynecology, urology, general surgery, and gastroenterology to work together on bladder and pelvic issues (also called the pelvic floor).

 Bladder and pelvic conditions can lead to a number of problems that we are familiar with, even if we don’t know what treatment options are available.
 Here are some facts about these conditions:

-- When the tissue that supports the pelvic organs is stretched or damaged, the organ (bladder, uterus, rectum, intestine) can press against the wall of the vagina.
+- When the tissue that supports the pelvic organs is stretched or damaged, the organ (bladder, uterus, rectum, intestine) can press against the wall of your vagina.
 This can cause a bulge.

-- Urinary incontinence affects 18 million women and increases with age.
+- Urinary incontinence affects 18 million women.
+Your chance of urinary incontinence increases with age.

 - Bowel incontinence is closely associated with urinary loss.